SparrowMike/cheatsheets/instalfest.md

                 Launch Terminal
             </li>
             <li>
-                Run uname -m.
+                Run `uname -m`.
 It should now say arm64 and you can proceed with the rest of this guide.
             </li>
         </ol>
     </summary>